What's the Difference Between Official and Unofficial Transcripts? - Same Day Diplomas

 Understanding Academic Transcripts: The Basics

 An academic transcript is a detailed record of your educational history at a particular institution.
 It includes courses taken, grades received, credits earned, degrees conferred, and your cumulative grade point average (GPA).
-Transcripts serve as the official documentation of your academic achievements and are often required for various professional and educational purposes.
+Transcripts serve as the official documentation of your academic achievements and are often required for various professional and educational purposes, and they differ in important ways from diplomas, which are ceremonial proof of graduation.

 Both official and unofficial transcripts contain the same academic information.
 The critical difference lies not in the content itself, but in how the document is authenticated, delivered, and accepted by receiving institutions or organizations.